 An advance healthcare directive is also known as a living will and can be used to articulate your healthcare directives to medical professionals.
 Advance directives dictate your wishes for doctors and caregivers in case you become terminally ill, seriously injured, or comatose.

-Your estate plan or wills outlines your plan for trust administration.
+Your estate plan outlines your plan for trust administration.
 When a person dies, someone will be required to safeguard the assets tied up in a trust.
 That trustee is responsible for managing the trust assets and distributing them according to the instructions contained in the trust agreement.

 We are skilled at interpreting the law and crafting any legal documents that you or your business might need.